Join the Fund's newsletter!

 How to apply

 Applications for funding must be submitted by the Norwegian minority producer.
 The project must be acknowledged as a cultural product in the country of the delegate producer.
-An agreement from a distributor confirming the intention of a release in Norway is required.
-The volume of support will be determined based on Norwegian spending and the share of other Norwegian investment.
-To qualify for support applicants must obtain a minimum of 10 points in the co-production evaluation form found on www.nfi.no/eng.
+An agreement from a distributor in Norway is required.
+The grant will be determined based on Norwegian spending and the share of the norwegian investment.
+To qualify for support, applicants must obtain a minimum of 10 points in the co-production evaluation form found on nfi.no.

 Priority will be given to productions with national public support, strong artistic potential and/or recognized potential in the Norwegian market.